stella-yc/spiderdayblog-2020/featuredWork/featuredWork.md

       contributing photographer for the Inquirer.
 I covered science, technology, and nature news, from breakthroughs in terraforming Mars to the story of an endemic spider that is quite literally "West Philly, born and raised".
-      In addition, I worked as an assistant producer and guest host for an episode of the Science History Institute's podcast, Distillations.
+      I also worked as an assistant producer and guest host for an episode of the Science History Institute's podcast, Distillations.
   - name: American Arachnological Society
     img: /static/img/aassymposiumdesign_transparent_rt1k.png
     link: https://www.americanarachnology.org/aas-meetings/aas-meeting-2021/